 - Reduce your interest rate.

-Who it’s best for: Those who have a solid history of making on-time payments on their loans and credit cards
+- Who it’s best for: Those who have a solid history of making on-time payments on their loans and credit cards.

-When the money arrives: While this isn’t a form of financing, it could help lower your monthly expenses.
-The amount of time it takes a creditor to review your situation and implement changes can vary.
+- When the money arrives: While this isn’t a form of financing, it could help lower your monthly expenses.
+The time it takes a creditor to review your situation and implement changes can vary.
 Until changes go into effect, be sure to make minimum payments.
 Otherwise, your credit might suffer.